 - One of the policemen in Kekexili: Mountain Patrol dies from this.

-- In the climax of House of Frankenstein, the finally powered up Frankenstein's Monster grabs the Mad Scientist and evades the local Angry Mob and walks straight to the nearest quicksand pit where it sinks with the scientist.
-Nice job.
+- In the climax of House of Frankenstein, the finally powered up Frankenstein's Monster grabs the Mad Scientist and tries to evade the local Angry Mob, whose purposedly chase them straight into a nearest bog where it sinks with the scientist.